edenchazard/dc-lineage-builder/README.md

 ## Migrations

-Lineage Builder doesn't use an ORM as it wouldn't be particularly useful.

-As tsx isn't used in production, the way to invoke database commands differs slightly.
+`tsx` isn't used in production, the way to invoke database commands differs slightly.
 In dev, you'll need to use:

 ```sh
 tsx ./app/backend/commands/databaseFresh.ts # set up table